 Examples Of Portals

-Whether one is speaking about B2B portals, B2C Client portals, or intranet web portals, there are a large variety of web portals in use across a myriad of industries that serve as poignant examples of how companies of all sizes can implement web portals.
+Whether one is speaking about B2B portals, B2C Client portals, or intranet web portals, there is a large variety of web portals in use across a myriad of industries that serve as poignant examples of how companies of all sizes can implement web portals.

 A typical example of a robust web portal used by companies to streamline their sales pipeline is an internal sales portal.
 With a sales portal, all teams within a company can collaborate with sales personnel to ensure that what is offered to a client or customer during the marketing process is the deal that is closed by the sales teams.
 Sales teams can also collaborate with sales officers - via the sharing of critical documents and robust sales tools - to streamline the sales process.